 The cake starts with a buttermilk cake batter that is flavored with lots of lemon zest.
-While I could have added lemon juice to the batter, I decided not to in order to give the cake a richer crumb.
-Since there is lots of lemon oil in the lemon zest, you’ll get plenty of flavor from the zest alone.
+The lemon zest gives the cake plenty of bright flavor, more than you would get from juice alone.
 I did use two whole lemons (medium sized lemons) for the zest, so be sure to pick up two and save the zested lemons for juicing later on by storing them in the fridge.
 The blueberries are folded into the batter just before baking.
-Some may sink to the bottom of the cake, but as long as you’ve greased your pan or lined it with parchment paper, the cake slices will come out neatly with the berries perfectly intact.
+Some may sink to the bottom of the cake because this is a light textured cake that has quite a lot of berries in it, but as long as you’ve greased your pan or lined it with parchment paper, the cake slices will come out neatly with the berries perfectly intact.

-The cake is very moist and tender, more cake-like than a blueberry muffin, but with flavors that you’re more likely to find in a muffin than in a cake.
+The cake is very moist and tender, much more cake-like than your average blueberry muffin.
 I topped the cake with a very generous sprinkle of sugar before baking to give it a nice crisp top crust and to add a little additional sweetness to the cake.
-If you have a favorite streusel recipe, you can certainly sprinkle that on top instead of the sugar to turn this easy cake into a full fledged coffee cake.
+If you have a favorite streusel recipe, you can certainly sprinkle that on top instead of the sugar to turn this easy cake into a slightly more traditional coffee cake.

-As usual, you can use frozen blueberries in this cake recipe if that is what you have on hand.
-If you are using frozen berries, I recommend using them from frozen and not letting them thaw before folding them into the batter to prevent the berry juice from running into the rest of the cake.
-Your cake might also need an additional minute or so of baking time, especially if you opt to be generous when you measure out the berries (as I sometimes am!).
+As usual, you can use frozen blueberries in this cake recipe instead of fresh if fresh berries aren’t in season.
+If you are using frozen berries, I recommend using them from frozen and not letting them thaw before folding them into the batter.
+This will prevent the berry juice from running into the rest of the cake and turning the whole thing blue.
+Your cake might also need an additional minute or so of baking time, especially if you opt to be generous when you measure out the berries (as I sometimes am!), since cold berries will slightly chill the batter.
 Fresh blueberries are best when they are in season, so keep this recipe in mind the next time you buy a basket from your local grocery store or farmers’ market.

 Blueberry Lemon Brunch Cake